Avian Influenza waste

 In most cases, this type of on-farm management would be authorized through Section 80 of the AEM Code.

-If you do not already have this direction, you need to contact the ministry for guidance.
+If you do not already have this direction, contact the ministry for guidance.

 Landfilling

-If the landfill operator has not done so already, they will need a specific ministry authorization to accept these wastes.
+If the landfill operator has not done so already, they'll need a specific ministry authorization to accept these wastes.

 On-farm burial